5 financial goals for the new year

 Determine how much you can invest and which accounts those contributions will go to:

 Saving for a short-term goal, such as a vacation or a new car, can be a great goal to keep you motivated.

 To ensure you reach it, you can set up:

 Opting for direct deposit to a separate savings account is one good way of making sure you stay on track to reach your goal.
 Once you’ve started on this goal, you can make it a long-term habit.
-Just check in regularly to ensure your "fun fund" doesn’t interfere with your financial priorities.
+Just check in regularly to ensure your “something special fund” doesn’t interfere with your financial priorities.

 Want to keep building your financial goals?
 Take this financial fitness quiz to find out where you’re at and what you can do to get to the next level.